Haplogroup pre-JT

 Haplogroup pre-JT is a human mitochondrial DNA haplogroup (mtDNA).
 It is also called R2'JT.

 Origin

-Haplogroup pre-JT is a descendant of the haplogroup R. It is characterised by genetic marker at 4216.
+Haplogroup pre-JT is a descendant of the haplogroup R. It is characterised by the mutation T4216C.
 The pre-JT clade has two direct descendant lineages, haplogroup JT and haplogroup R2.

 Distribution

+According to YFull MTree, haplogroup R2'JT has allegedly been sequenced in at least three individuals, among whom one came from ancient Egypt and one from modern Denmark.
+However, Ian Logan mutationally interpreted the Denmark sample as being a member of T1a.

+One carrier of haplogroup R2'JT was found in an in-depth study of "108 Scandinavian Neolithic individuals".

 Subclades

-Its subclade is Haplogroup JT, which further divides into Haplogroup J and Haplogroup T.
+Its major subclade is Haplogroup JT, which further divides into Haplogroup J and Haplogroup T. Its other subclade is Haplogroup R2, which has such branches as R2a, R2b, and R2c.